nguyenchiemminhvu/LibThreadPool/README.md

 **Features**

-- Single-Header: Just include and use—no builds or installations needed.
+* Lightweight: Just include and use—no builds or installations needed.
-- Lightweight: Optimized for fast and efficient task management.
-- Modern C++: Built with C++11 and above for a clean design.
-- Scalable: Dynamically manages tasks and threads for concurrency.
+* Portable: Built with C++11, adapted with Linux and other platforms.
-- Easy to Use: Intuitive API for seamless integration.
+* Easy to Use: Intuitive API for seamless integration.

 **References**